Techwizop/codexAccountant/codex-rs/tui/styles.md

 - Avoid ANSI `blue` and `yellow` because for now the style guide doesn't use them.
 Prefer a foreground color mentioned above.

 (There are some rules to try to catch this in `clippy.toml`.)

+# Preview line helpers

+- Use `wrap_plain_line`, `wrap_bullet_line`, and `wrap_subdetail_line` from `preview_wrapping.rs` for ledger/reconciliation dashboards so wrapped spans stay within the shared `PREVIEW_WRAP_WIDTH` (72 columns).
+- When a different prefix is absolutely required, add a brief comment explaining why the helper cannot be used to avoid drifting prefixes across dashboards.